clockworkgeek/Magento-Extra-RESTful/docs/Reviews.md

     },
     "title": "This is a title"
 }

+HTTP/1.1 202 Accepted
+Location: /api/rest/reviews/80
 ```

-The ratings' percentage will be rounded up to the next multiple of 20 because Magento is written to always use five stars.
+The ratings' percentage will be rounded up to the next multiple of 20 because Magento always uses five stars.
+The response is "202 Accepted" because the new review isn't public yet but will be at the given location.

 ## Retrieve